*SPOILER ALERT! *

 before the stalks would brown and dry enough for feeder corn.
 On the horizon, a

 sunset bathed the entire stretch of farmland in a pinkish radiance.
-Even the clouds
+Even the

 Eena

-tolerable.
-She didn’t lean against the bark of the tree, but hugged both knees
+didn’t lean against the tree but hugged both knees to her chest, tight enough

-her skin.
-It smelled of mint.
-Crickets chirped a symphony of nature’s violins,
+Crickets chirped a symphony of nature’s violins, supported by a rhythm section

-supported by a rhythm section made of croaking tree frogs.
+made up of croaking tree frogs.

 Her